Hoangcamtu/mpdocs/docs/google-tag-manager/index.md

 ![Imgur](https://i.imgur.com/wRZ6PEA.png)

-- Then select a suitable campain type then click on **Continue**.
-Or you can create an account without choosing any campain.
+- Then select a suitable campaign type then click on **Continue**.
+Or you can create an account without choosing any campaign.

 ![Imgur](https://i.imgur.com/LIp0ADW.png)